xms7104/Flutter_School/flutter_application_1/example/README.md

-# flutter_tappay_example
+# tappayflutterplugin_example

-Demonstrates how to use the flutter_tappay plugin.
+Demonstrates how to use the tappayflutterplugin plugin.

 ## Getting Started